AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### Android UserProfile 3.0.0

-Major version update for Adobe Experience Platform Mobile User Profile SDK on Android compatible with Mobile Core 3.0.0.
+Major version update for [User Profile](../base/profile/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 3.0.0.
 The current release includes the following changes:

 * Updated the minimum supported Android API level to 21.
 * Removed deprecated `registerExtension` API.
 Use the `MobileCore.registerExtensions()` API for registering extensions and initializing the SDK instead.